How to build resilience

 - Having the skills to effectively deal with strong emotions

 What are some ways to build up resilience?

-- Look at the bigger picture - try to look at the bigger picture and the long-term perspective during difficult times, this will help make sure that you don’t blow the adversity you are going through out of proportion.
+Try to look at the bigger picture and the long-term perspective during difficult times, this will help make sure that you don’t blow the challenges you are going through out of proportion.

-- Accept change- sometimes after adversities some goals will no longer be achievable, in these circumstances it is important to keep moving forward and create new goals that you aspire to achieve.
+Sometimes after we face challenges, some goals will no longer be achievable.
+In these circumstances it is important to keep moving forward and create new goals that you aspire to achieve.

-- Take care of yourself mentally and physically - it is always important to take care of your mental and physical health during and after adversities, if you are not mentally and/or physically healthy it can make facing adversity much more harder than it needs to be.
+It is always important to take care of your mental and physical health during and after adversities, if you are not mentally and/or physically healthy it can make facing challenges much harder than it needs to be.